Azure/aca-dotnet-workshop/docs/aca/02-aca-comm/index.md

 !!! note
     Make sure that the build is successful and that there are no build errors.
 Usually you should see a **Build succeeded** message in the terminal upon a successful build.

-### 2. Deploy Razor Pages Web App Frontend Project to ACA
+### 3. Deploy Razor Pages Web App Frontend Project to ACA

-We will assume that you still have the same PowerShell console session opened from the last module which has all the powershell variables defined from module 1.
 We need to add the below PS variables:

 ```powershell
 $FRONTEND_WEBAPP_NAME="tasksmanager-frontend-webapp"